Bio724/Bio724-Lecture-Notes/lecture-filesystems-terminals-unix/navigating-filesystems.md

 ## Commands for navigating the file system on Unix based systems

-NOTE: The following commands also work in Windows Powershell
+NOTE: The following commands also work in Windows PowerShell

 * `pwd` -- prints name of your "working" directory (i.e. the directory you're currently in)
 * `ls` -- lists the contents of the working directory